BCDevOps/devops-platform-workshops/openshift-201/rh201-pod-auto-scale.md

 For developers, you can use the VPA to help ensure your pods stay up during periods of high demand by scheduling pods onto nodes that have appropriate resources for each pod.
 Administrators use the VPA to better utilize cluster resources, such as preventing pods from reserving more CPU resources than needed.
 The VPA monitors the resources that workloads are actually using and adjusts the resource requirements so capacity is available to other workloads.

-The VPA CR must be in the same project as the pods you want to monitor.
+The VPA custom resources (CR) must be in the same project as the pods you want to monitor.
 There are 4 updateModes available for the VPA:

 * Auto, the VPA assigns resource requests on pod creation and updates the existing pods by terminating them when the requested resources differ significantly from the new recommendation.
 * Recreate, the VPA assigns resource requests on pod creation and updates the existing pods by terminating them when the requested resources differ significantly from the new recommendation.
 This mode should be used rarely, only if you need to ensure that the pods are restarted whenever the resource request changes.
 Otherwise prefer the "Auto" mode which may take advantage of restart free updates once they are available.